|Policy Title: Animal Control and Removal||Category: Public Safety/Risk Management|

 Animals in buildings, other than service dogs (and emotional support animals in university housing only, with approval): contact the building proctor or Facilities Management, (970) 491-0077.

 Unauthorized feeding of wild animals: Facilities Management, (970) 491-0077

 CSU Policy: Service Dogs and Emotional Support Animals

 City of Fort Collins Municipal Code, section 4-1, et seq.

 Approved by the Board of Governors, September 21, 1973

-Version 1.01 approved 4/9/2015 by Office of Policy & Compliance and CSU Police Department
+Revision approved by Office of Policy & Compliance and CSU Police Department on April 9, 2015

-Version 2.0 approved by: Lynn Johnson, Vice President for University Operations, effective September 5, 2017
+Revision approved by Lynn Johnson, Vice President for University Operations, on September 2, 2017, effective September 5, 2017